GandhiCloudLab/smart-guide/Docker/001-dockerizing-vue.js-application/readme.md

 # A best Practice in Dockerizing Vue.js Application

-In this document, we will explain a very important Best Practice in Dockerizing the Vue.js application.
+This document explain a very important Best Practice in Dockerizing the Vue.js application.
 The same could be applicable for any Node.js applications as well.

 ## Tags